Honduras leftist leader could present opportunities for US

 TEGUCIGALPA, Honduras (AP) — If Xiomara Castro’s wide lead in Honduras’ presidential election holds, her leftist government could present challenges, but also opportunities for a Biden administration that has struggled with how to work on the country’s problems while keeping current President Juan Orlando Hernández at arm’s length.

-There will be some painful history to overcome, primarily the U.S. government’s refusal to call the ouster of Castro’s husband José Manuel Zelaya in 2009 what it was — a military coup — and then proceeding to work closely with conservative National Party presidents who followed.
+There will be some painful history to overcome, primarily the U.S. government’s initial sluggishness in calling the ouster of Castro’s husband Manuel Zelaya in 2009 what it was — a coup — and then proceeding to work closely with conservative National Party presidents who followed.
 And from the U.S. perspective, how Castro and Zelaya cozied up to then-Venezuela President Hugo Chávez.

+On Monday, State Department spokeswoman Jalina Porter urged “patience and calm" as votes are counted and expressed support for “the peaceful conduct of free and fair elections in Honduras.”

-But over the course of her campaign, Castro sent signals that she is interested in working with the U.S. And notably Brian Nichols, U.S. Assistant Secretary of State for Western Hemisphere Affairs, visited Honduras last week ahead of the elections, sending a message that U.S. remained interested in Honduras.
+Over the course of her campaign, Castro sent signals that she is interested in working with the U.S. And Brian Nichols, U.S. assistant secretary of state for Western Hemisphere affairs, visited Honduras last week ahead of the elections, sending a message that U.S. remained interested in Honduras.

 With just over half of polling place tallies counted, Honduras' National Electoral Council said Castro had 53% of the votes to Nasry Asfura of the National Party's 33%.